survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
 You can see all fields available through `this` there.

-W> Although using *loader-runner* can be convenient for developing and testing loaders, it is a good idea to implement integration tests that run it against webpack itself.
-Node and webpack environments have subtle differences and this is a good way to catch those.
+W> Although using *loader-runner* can be convenient for developing and testing loaders, it's a good idea to implement integration tests that run it against webpack itself.
+Node and webpack environments have subtle differences making this essential.

 ## Conclusion